akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 Please refer to the [API documentation](https://api.akeneo.com/concepts/asset-manager.html#focus-on-the-transformations) to discover the expected JSON format.

 ::: info
 To do operations on your media, we always convert them to .png first, to avoid compression related losses.
 As a result, this conversion can increase the size of your images.
+To reduce your file size, we provide an optimize jpeg operation to convert them back to compressed jpeg files :wink:.
 :::

 Here is the list of the available operations: